 in participating on any of the following Committees, please contact us:

 Thanks for your patience and understanding as we try to get our distribution

 list cleaned up.
 We will be making a concerted effort to get the list dialed-in.

-Please respond to this email if you do not
+Please let Bill or Ben know if you do not

 want to receive emails/calendar invites from us.